ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 ##### Double Write in Memory Databases

-In Memory Databases, the Double Write is used to efficiently record a small number of dirty pages into stable checkpoint image files, particularly when the checkpoint scale is set to SINGLE.
+In memory databases, the double write efficiently records a small number of dirty pages in stable checkpoint image files, particularly when the checkpoint scale is set to SINGLE.

-To adhere to the Write-Ahead Logging (WAL) protocol and prevent partial writes, dirty page snapshots are temporarily stored in the Double Write image file before being written to the stable checkpoint image file.
+To adhere to the Write-Ahead Logging (WAL) protocol and prevent partial writes, dirty page snapshots are temporarily stored in the double write image file before being written to the stable checkpoint image file.

-For a detailed information, refer to the Chapter 8, [Checkpointing Memory Databases](#Checkpointing-Memory-Databases).
+For detailed information, refer to Chapter 8, [Checkpointing Memory Databases](#Checkpointing-Memory-Databases).

 #### Fuzzy & Ping Pong Checkingpoint